What would you do?

 What does Jackson need to bear in mind in order to safely manage his diabetes whilst he's out with his girlfriend?

 Jackson knows what he wants to eat when he goes out, which is great!
-He may want to ask the restaurant for carbohydrate information, use an app, or use his previous experiences of eating out to gain a rough idea of how he’ll need to give his mealtime insulin, taking alcohol into account.
-He should bear in mind whether he’ll be having a dry wine or a sweet wine as the sugar content can be quite different.
+He may want to ask the restaurant for carbohydrate information, use an app, or use his previous experiences of eating out to gain a rough idea of how he'll need to give his mealtime insulin, taking alcohol into account.

-Dry wines tend to contain little carbohydrate and sweet wines have more, so he’ll need to adjust his insulin accordingly.
+He should bear in mind whether he'll be having a dry wine or a sweet wine as the sugar content can be quite different.
+Dry wines tend to contain little carbohydrate and sweet wines have more, so he'll need to adjust his insulin accordingly.

 Jackson's girlfriend wants to go for cocktails, which tend to contain lots of sugar.
 These drinks will increase Jackson's blood glucose levels.
 To avoid having a hypo after drinking, Jackson will need to have a bedtime snack or take less of his background insulin (or both).

-High blood sugars may crop up later than expected, which is why it’s important for Jackson test regularly and remember that hypos may occur hours after he’s stopped drinking alcohol.
+High blood sugars may crop up later than expected, which is why it's important for Jackson to test regularly and remember that hypos may occur hours after he's stopped drinking alcohol.

-Jackson could also explain a little more about his condition to his girlfriend and let her know the effects that drinking can have on his diabetes.
+Jackson could explain a little more about his condition to his girlfriend and let her know the effects that drinking can have on his diabetes.

-If Jackson considers his blood glucose and regularly tests his levels, there’s no reason he can’t take advantage of a cocktail happy hour with his girlfriend!
-However, due to the sugar contents, he does need to be careful.
+If Jackson considers his blood glucose and regularly tests his levels, there's no reason he can't enjoy a cocktail happy hour with his girlfriend.
+However, due to the sugar content, he does need to be careful.
 Letting his girlfriend know this will help her understand why he may not be able to have too many.
-She’ll also be able to help him should he have a hypo.

-Jackson’s girlfriend most likely cares a great deal about him, so it’s doubtful she’ll be anything less than supportive.
+She'll also be able to help him should he have a hypo.
+Jackson's girlfriend most likely cares a great deal about him, so it's doubtful she'll be anything less than supportive.

-11 thoughts on “Scenarios”
+30 thoughts on “Scenarios”

-1. For sara I would still check levels and set alarm to go off to take 10pm injection.
+7. For sara I would still check levels and set alarm to go off to take 10pm injection.
 I would also let my friends know what to do and take dextrose with me.
 Jackson needs to explain to girlfriend and check levels.

 1. For Sarah I would explain to friends about hypo and how to treat in case keep checking blood sugar